 Philadelphia Jazz Appreciation Month is in full swing.
-In a recent interview, I noted that jazz musicians performed in nightclubs where they couldn’t sit and hotels where they could not stay.
+In a recent interview, I noted that jazz musicians performed in nightclubs where they could not sit and hotels where they could not stay.
 The jazz legends whose music paved the way for the Civil Rights movement were subjected to racial discrimination as they traveled while black.

-In 1936, Victor H. Green, a postal worker and civil rights activist, published the first edition of The Negro Motorist Green Book, a travel guide to navigate Jim Crow racial segregation laws in the South and de facto segregation in the North.
+In 1936, Victor H. Green, a postal worker and civil rights activist, published the first edition of The Negro Motorist Green Book, a travel guide to navigate Jim Crow laws in the South and de facto segregation in the North.

 The “Green Book,” as it was called, lists hotels, tourist homes, restaurants, nightclubs, beauty parlors, barber shops and other services.
 Philadelphia hotels in the 1949 edition include the Attucks, Chesterfield and Douglass.

 The list of clubs includes Emerson’s Tavern, the setting for the Tony Award-winning play, “Lady Day at Emerson’s Bar and Grill,” Café Society and Watts’ Zanzibar.

 In the wake of the landmark 1964 Civil Rights Act which outlawed racial discrimination, the last edition of the “Green Book” was published in 1966-67.

 UPDATE: A documentary, “The Green Book Chronicles,” co-produced by Calvin Alexander Ramsey and Becky Wible Searles, is in production.